| System |

 CAcert.org

-- Print out a copy (two copies if you wish to have a receipt) of your WoT Form.
-After logging in on the site, find US - WoT Form under CAP/TTP Forms to retrieve the pre-filled form.
+- Print out a copy of your WoT Form.
+After logging in on the site, find US – WoT Form under CAP/TTP Forms to retrieve the pre-filled form.
 The onus is on you to provide the form.

 - Bring at least one (preferably two or more) government-issued photo ID.